In today’s podcast I am talking about how to get more out of your affiliate links than just the standard link to the vendor’s homepage.

 And yes, I love my affiliates.

 One of the challenges with affiliate marketing is to think of ways to use them that also benefit my readers, or even my followers on social.
 It’s not about just popping out links to buy, buy, buy.
 It’s about content and making it a win-win— for everyone.
-Having done this for a few years, I have learned certain things that I share from time to time on the blog.
+Having done this for a few years, I have learned certain things.

 Back to being an affiliate marketer.
 As I said, I am not only thinking of the best way to get someone to click on an affiliate link, but also to make it worthwhile for them.
-And that can often be a great blog post.
+That can often be a useful blog post.

 Let me explain.
 Let’s say I am an affiliate of the SuperDuper WordPress Plugin.
 Over on their blog, they write some awesome posts that I often share with my followers on social.
-And what I like to do sometimes is make that link to the post an affiliate link.
-This way, if they are so engrossed with the post, learn a lot from it, and then click over to buy their SuperDuper plugin, well, I make a few bucks.
+And sometimes I like to make the link to the post an affiliate link.
+This way, if they are engrossed in the post, learn a lot from it, and click over to buy the SuperDuper plugin, well, I make a few bucks.

 Everyone is happy.